llemesss/gestao-igreja/RENDER-SUPABASE-DEPLOY.md

 ## Optional: render.yaml

 You can commit the provided `render.yaml` at the repository root to define both services (frontend and backend) for one-click deploy on Render.
+It already includes:

+- Backend service `church-backend` with `healthCheckPath: /api/health`.
+- Frontend service `church-frontend` with `NEXT_PUBLIC_API_URL` pointing to the backend.

 Set environment variables in Render dashboard for the keys marked with `sync: false`.